Research Group Geobiodiversity Research

 Climatic niches and species’ traits in birds

 How do species interact with their abiotic and biotic environment, and how can such interactions change through time?
 Bridging the research fields of macroecology and macroevolution, the project focussed on the ecological niches of species and the evolution of these niches over geological timescales.
 The ecological niche of a species encompasses all abiotic and biotic conditions where individuals of a species can survive and reproduce successfully.
-We studied two aspects of this niche: the climatic niche, i.e. the climatic conditions necessary for survival and reproduction, and ecologically relevant morphological traits, e.g. size and shape of beak and wing, which shape diet and foraging, locomotion, and habitat use.
+We studied two aspects of this niche: i) the climatic niche, i.e. the climatic conditions necessary for survival and reproduction; and ii) ecologically relevant morphological traits, which shape diet and foraging, locomotion, and habitat use, e.g. the size and shape of beak and wing.
 Our goal was to reveal how and why climatic niches and traits differ across species, how they evolve, and how they might be related to each other.
 For the project, over 500 species of birds were investigated.
 These constitute eight groups of passerine birds (i.e., from the order Passeriformes) selected for their mix of closely related migratory and resident species, as we also wanted to know how seasonal migration impacts climatic niches and traits.